Course registration and advising will be done on an entirely new system called Colleague Self-Service.

-Registration will open for small groups of students in ninety minute intervals during normal business hours (9:20AM through 4PM), and each student will be assigned a specific start time, e.g. "Tues November 6 at 3:20 PM".
+Each student will be assigned a specific start time, e.g. "Tues November 6 at 3:20 PM".
 As always, start times are prioritized based on class year (Seniors first, followed by Juniors, then Sophomores, then First-year students), and on academic standing within a class year.
-Also, as before, a student can register from the assigned start time up to the first day of classes.
-Your registration date and time will be available in Self-Service on October 23, 2018.
+Also, a student can register from the assigned start time up to the first day of classes.

 WILL DEGREE AUDITS BE AVAILABLE IN SELF-SERVICE?

 WHERE DO I FIND a list of courses being offered?